bfay1/codeforces/README.md

 My competitive programming solutions
-I really such at this
+I really suck at this